 The PS5’s DualSense controller promises to immerse players even more in the action than the PlayStation 4 could.
 That’s thanks to two major features: haptic feedback, which aims to simulate real-world actions via motors in the controller, and vibration motors in the triggers, which will give feedback when you’re drawing a bowstring or firing a weapon, for example.
 Your DualShock 4 will be compatible with the PS5, but only when you’re playing PS4 games, sadly.

-Sony has said that most PS4 peripherals will work with the PS5.
+Whilst the PS5 will have a variety of PS5 accessories available on release, Sony has said that most PS4 peripherals will work with the PS5.
 This includes specialty devices like racing wheels and flight sticks, as well as wireless headsets, the PS Move Motion Controllers, and the PlayStation VR Aim Controller.
 Officially-licensed third-party peripherals will work with supported PS4 games, but you might need to check with the manufacturer of your particular peripheral to make sure it’s supported on PS5.
 You can also use PlayStation Camera with PS5, but you’ll need a special adapter which Sony will ship out to you at no extra cost.

 PlayStation VR will be fully compatible with PS5, and it’s going to form the cornerstone of Sony’s strategy when it comes to VR for some years to come.
 While Sony is very likely working on PSVR’s successor, it’s not quite ready to see the light yet, so you’ll still be using your trusty PSVR headset with compatible PlayStation 5 games.
 Sony is making PS VR a huge part of its overall gaming strategy, so expect to see plenty of new announcements and reveals for the device over the coming weeks and months.